PDFs

 Tip: The best solution is to address problems at their source.
 Make sure your source file has passed an accessibility check before creating the PDF.

-Deeper Dive: Understanding PDF Accessibility, University of Colorado Boulder
+Deeper Dive: Understanding PDF Accessibility(link is external), University of Colorado Boulder

 (Click on the plus sign "" for more information on a topic)